 Last year, CIO UK shared its tips on becoming a Chief Digital Officer, citing communication and a data focus as ways of earning credibility in the role.
 While getting first-hand experience from customers is vital in understanding the business it can also help CDO’s meet growing user demands.

-Mayor of London Sadiq Khan was recently looking to recuit a Chief Digital Officer.
+Mayor of London Sadiq Khan recently recruited Theo Blackwell as a Chief Digital Officer.
 It will see the CDO work with the Mayor’s Office, local authorities and the technology sector to help push London’s digital services to the next level.

 "My objective is revenue, strategy, customer loyalty and the brand.
 The difference is that the CTO role was more about delivering products, this is still about delivering products, but there is a greater focus on strategic decisions so I am working with marketing, sales and editorial to create a blueprint for the digital business."